istio/istio.io/content/help/faq/distributed-tracing/how-distributed-tracing-works.md

 - generates request IDs and trace headers (i.e. `X-B3-TraceId`) for requests as they flow through the proxy
 - generates trace spans for each request based on request and response metadata (i.e. response time)
 - sends the generated trace spans to the tracing backends
-- forwards of the trace headers to the proxied application
+- forwards the trace headers to the proxied application

 Istio supports the Envoy-based integrations of [LightStep](/docs/tasks/telemetry/distributed-tracing/lightstep/) and [Zipkin](/docs/tasks/telemetry/distributed-tracing/zipkin/), as well as all Zipkin API-compatible backends, including [Jaeger](/docs/tasks/telemetry/distributed-tracing/jaeger/).